Florida

 What to Expect

 There is generally little rain at this time of year but humidity is high.
 The sun can be intense, so sunscreen and a brimmed hat are advised.
-Mosquitoes and small biting flies can be a nuisance, but are usually not severe in this region; insect repellant is recommended as a precaution.
+Mosquitoes and small biting flies can be a nuisance, but are usually not severe in this region; insect repellent is recommended as a precaution.
 Chiggers and ticks are present; we will avoid walking in tall grass where possible.
-The list of birds and other wildlife seen will be reviewed each evening, and plans for the next day will be discussed.
-Those plans could change slightly if reports of vagrant or accidental species, within reasonable driving distance, are received.
-Spotting scopes will be useful on this trip, especially at coastal locations; the leader will have a scope for the group to share.

 Featured Wildlife